Aoi-Yanagi/portfolio/README.md

 # Portfolio Site

 This is a portfolio website built using Next.js and TypeScript.
 The site incorporates various frameworks and libraries to create a dynamic and visually appealing user experience.
+LEARNT FROM A FELLOW YOUTUBE COACH (BEST EXPLANATION) .
+CODE IS NOT FULLY MINE !

 ## Table of Contents